 NCERT Solutions for Class 10 Science Chapter 15 – Our Environment

-Chapter 15 Our Environment is one of the important chapters in Class 10 science with a marks weightage of 3 marks.
-In chapter 15 of Class 10 Science, students will learn in detail about the ecosystem and its component along with the various human activities that affect the environment.
+Chapter 15 Our Environment is one of the important chapters in Class 10 Science with a marks weightage of 3 marks.
+In Chapter 15 of NCERT Solutions for Class 10 Science, students will learn in detail about the ecosystem and its component along with the various human activities that affect the environment.

 Topics covered in this chapter

 - Food Chains and Webs – 2 question (2 long)

 - Managing the garbage that we produce – 3 questions (3 long)